Seo Tips

 8. Optimize your images: Use attractive high-definition but low-sized images.
 Pay close attention to file names, alternative text, and surrounding text to increase the traffic you receive through Image Search.

-9. Control boat access: Ensure that search engine spiders can’t access the various e-commerce features/functions such as Add to Basket, complete purchase, add to wish list, etc., through the robots.txt file.
+9. Control boat access: Ensure that search engine spiders can’t access the various e-commerce features/functions, such as Add to Basket, complete purchase, add to wish list, etc., through the robots.txt file.

 Link Structure:

-10. Use SEO-friendly URLs: Targeted products/categories keywords included in the URL will make more attractive for users than boring numeral parameters.
+10. Use SEO-friendly URLs: Targeted products/categories keywords included in the URL will make it more attractive for users than boring numeral parameters.

 11. Be aware of multiple categorizations: Prefer the “example.com/product1” URL structure over the “example.com/cat1/procuct1” to avoid duplicate content issues.